YOU’RE INVITED TO THE 2025 Charlotte Ideas Festival! Timelines: Past Perspectives. Future Insights

 our speakers & Panelists

-Joy Calloway,
+Joy Callaway,

 Author of What the Mountains Remember